Credit Cards Business Credit Cards

 Many credit cards offer rewards for new purchases you make.
 Some may even offer bonus points or rewards for specific bonus categories related to your business.

 It makes sense to use rewards credit cards for business expenses because you’re getting something back for purchases you were already planning on making.
-So it’s like you get a discount for your purchases.
+Whether those rewards can be redeemed for travel, cash back, or simply statement credits, you’re at least getting a little extra for your spending.

 Bookkeeping